Sounkyo is a popular sightseeing spot where you can fully enjoy the natural scenery of Hokkaido. When visiting, be sure to ride the Kurodake Ropeway.

 The Daisetsuzan range has an elevation of about 2,000 meters, but because of its high latitude, even at an elevation of 1,700 meters, 1,000 meters below that of the Japan Alps, it is possible to see fields of alpine flowers.
 In the Daisetsuzan range, there are more than 300 varieties.

 Looking at the great expanse southwest of the summit of Kurodake, the majestic beauty of this scenery makes it easy to see why the Ainu called it the Playground of the Gods.

-Regardless of the season, always a breath-taking scene!
-Experience the four seasons of Daisetsuzan National Park from the Kurodake Ropeway
+See four seasonal views of Daisetsuzan National Park from Kurodake Ropeway

 The four seasons of Daisetsuzan National Park can be enjoyed at Kurodake: flowers and plants sprouting up through remnants of snow in spring; lush green foliage covering the hillsides in summer, the myriad colors of alpine flowers welcoming summer; the early arrival of autumn marked by crimson leaves; and all the landscape turned to silver in winter.
 Riding the Kurodake ropeway roundtrip takes only an hour during which time you can enjoy the scenery.
 If you come to Sounkyo, you can experience the magnificent colors of Hokkaido from the northernmost ropeway in Japan.